cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 * Make sure no graphical settings are being forced globally (e.g. from Nvidia Control Panel)
     * The exception to this is disabling HDR which is required or else the game will not display within the headset

+### In RE2
+There is a known issue of a softlock sometimes occurring in the Birkin fight if it goes on too long.
+It can be fixed simply by disabling FirstPerson until he spawns again.

 ## Switching to OpenXR
 By default, REFramework uses OpenVR for the VR functionality.
 In some cases, switching to OpenXR can increase performance anywhere from slightly, to a significant amount.
 The most significant gains have been observed to come when running the games in DX12, but your mileage may vary.